trainmanrun/hello-world/README.md

 # hello-world

 Hello!
-This is me trying to use https://guides.github.com/activities/hello-world/ and test the following:
+This is me trying to use https://guides.github.com/activities/hello-world/ and learn the following:
 - Branching
 - Merging
 - Using Markdowns

-I've now expanded this to add a bash script that says "Hello World" and add support for Travis CI
+I've now expanded this to a "Hello World" (bash) script and added:
+- Tests
+- Support for Travis CI